 Step 5: Brush each crab cake with butter

-Melt a half-stick (4 tablespoons) of salted or unsalted butter in a small saucepan over low heat.
+Melt 4 tablespoons of salted or unsalted butter in a small saucepan over low heat.
 Once the butter has melted, brush each crab cake with a generous amount of butter.

 Step 6: Bake then broil the crab cakes

 Bake the crab cakes in the oven for 13 minutes, then turn your broiler on and let them sit under the broiler for 3-5 minutes more.
-Watch the crab cakes closely to make sure they don’t burn under the broiler!
+Watch the crab cakes closely to make sure they don’t burn.

 Step 7: Plate and serve the crab cakes